rangakamesh/rangakamesh/README.md

 Here are some ideas to get you started: -->

 - 🔭 I’m currently working on an image segmentation service
-- 🌱 I’m currently learning .Net Core 5
+- 🌱 I’m currently learning .Net 5
 - 👯 I’m looking to collaborate on any .Net or Data science project
 - 📫 How to reach me: rangakamesh@hotmail.com
 - :telephone_receiver: Dial to my BBS with "telnet 2.tcp.ngrok.io 19915"